-In python, dictionaries are containers which map one key to its value with access time complexity to be O(1).
+In python, dictionaries are containers that map one key to its value with access time complexity to be O(1).
 But in many applications, the user doesn’t know all the keys present in the dictionaries.
-In such instances, if user tries to access a missing key, an error is popped indicating missing keys.
+In such instances, if the user tries to access a missing key, an error is popped indicating missing keys.

 Traceback (most recent call last): File "46a9aac96614587f5b794e451a8f4f5f.py", line 9, in print (d['c']) KeyError: 'c'

 In the above example, no key named ‘c’ in the dictionary popped a runtime error.
 To avoid such conditions, and to make the aware user that a particular key is absent or to pop a default message in that place, there are several methods to handle missing keys.

 get(key,def_val) method is useful when we have to check for the key.
 If the key is present, the value associated with the key is printed, else the def_value passed in arguments is returned.

 setdefault(key, def_value) works in a similar way as to get(), but the difference is that each time a key is absent, a new key is created with the def_value associated with the key passed in arguments.

 0091 Not Present

 “defaultdict” is a container that is defined in a module named “collections“.
 It takes a function(default factory) as its argument.
 By default, the default factory is set to “int” i.e 0.
 If a key is not present in the defaultdict, the default factory value is returned and displayed.
 It has advantages over get() or setdefault().